- Abstract class

 with other utilities helps tailor types precisely to the needs of each function, component, or module.

-Nested Pick TypeScript Workaround
+Nested Pick Workaround

-only works at the top level.
+TypeScript's built-in Pick only works at the top level.
 To perform a nested pick (for example, picking keys from an inner object), you'll need to combine types manually.

 type User = {